nsg-ethz/p4-learning/exercises/08-Simple_Routing/thrift/README.md

 ## Implementing the router's control plane program

-The main task of the controller (we provide a skeleton in `routing-controller.py`) is to translate the network topology (stored in `topology.db`) to match-action table entries.
+The main task of the controller (we provide a skeleton in `routing-controller.py`) is to translate the network topology (stored in `topology.json`) to match-action table entries.
 For example for the topology that we used in last week's ECMP exercise, it should run the following commands to fill the `ipv4_lpm` and `ecmp_group_to_nhop` tables in switch `s1` (note that the IPs used below follow the
  `l3` assignment strategy and not the `mixed` one so IPs will not match to the ones used in the previous exercise):
 ```
 table_set_default ipv4_lpm drop
 table_set_default ecmp_group_to_nhop drop